MicrosoftDocs/fabric-docs/docs/real-time-intelligence/eventhouse-ingestion-overview.md

 ## Low-latency or real-time ingestion

-Based on your requirements, you can choose from the following options for low-latency or real-time ingestion:

-TODO: add information about the different options and when to use each.
+TODO: add information about how this affects the ingestion method decision.

 ## Preprocess or transformation

 There are several ways to transform data that will eventually land in Eventhouse.
-The best method for you depends on your specific requirements and constraints.
-Here are some considerations to help you decide:
+If you're using Eventstreams, you can [transform data in Eventstreams](#transform-data-in-eventstreams).
+If you're ingesting data with any method, you can [transform data with update policies](#transform-data-with-update-policies).

 ### Transform data in Eventstreams

-If you're using Eventstreams to load data in your Eventhouse, you can use the built-in processor that can perform transformations on the data before it lands in Eventhouse.
+Eventstreams provides a built-in processor that can perform transformations on the data before it lands in Eventhouse.
 This is a good option if you want to transform data in a managed environment, if you want to route data to multiple destinations based on transformation logic, and if the available transformations satisfy your needs.

 Available transformations include: